Do I Have a Case? The Different Types of Sexual Assault Cases Under Personal Injury Law

 In a place of worship, the clergy are highly-respected and trusted, especially by those of a young age.
 When the clergy takes advantage of the trust that individuals have in them, it’s often something that can be difficult and complicated to comprehend.

 Unfortunately, there is a sordid history of clergy members and acts of sexual assault.
 Those who may be guilty of sexual assault can include clergy, employees, or volunteers, and the assault can occur on the grounds, on a missionary trip, or in any situation when the attacker has an opportunity to take advantage of the victim.

 Protecting yourself in these situations requires you to recognize various signs of assault.

 - Trust your instincts if you feel something is not right in a situation

 - Understand that even people of position can be guilty of assault

 - Let others in your group know where you’ll be going and who you’ll be with

 Over the past decade, many survivors have come forward to take action against those who have used their position to betray the trust of innocent individuals.

 Nursing homes have encountered a number of problems regarding abuse and neglect.
 The residents of these facilities are especially vulnerable when nursing homes are understaffed and lacking in strong leadership and accountability.

-Many of the residents in nursing homes are bed-ridden, some experience mental health issues, are physically weak or incapable of fighting back, suffering from dementia, Alzheimer’s and other severe health issues.
+Many of the residents in nursing homes are bedridden, some experience mental health issues, are physically weak or incapable of fighting back, and suffer from dementia, Alzheimer’s and other severe health issues.
 As unfortunate as it is to think about, these conditions can make them vulnerable to serious harm from an unscrupulous staff member, another resident, or even a visitor.